Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us001/01.requirements-engineering/Readme.md

-# US001 - Create a Task
+# US001 - Register a skill

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As HRM, I intend to register competencies that can be attributed to an employee.
+As HRM, I intend to register skills that can be apointed to a collaborator.

 ### 1.2.
 Customer Specifications and Clarifications